 All Campus Security Officers receive training regarding their responsibilities as Campus Security Authorities.
-Training focuses on an overview of the Clery Act, including campus geography, crimes and their proper classification, timely warning/emergency notifications and reporting requirements and maintaining proper documentation.
+In addition to reporting requirements, training focuses on an overview of the Clery Act, including campus geography, crimes and their proper classification, timely warning/emergency notifications and maintaining proper documentation.